DarthFubuMVC/fubumvc/docs/source/contribute/writing-documentation.rst

 So how does all of this work together?
 Lets take a look with a quick example:

-First, the ``ref/fubuexe.rst`` document could have a layout like this:
+First, the :ref:`fubuexe <fubuexe>` document could have a layout like this:

 .. code-block:: rst